iofoundry/ontology/supplychain/README.md

 > click the image to view the enlarged image in a new tab
 ![Taxonomy of SCRO Continuants](images/SCRO-Occurrents.png)

+## Example RDF Dataset
+This dataset represents a hypothetical supply chain as depicted in this image.
+The RDF dataset demonstrates how the class "Supply Chain Relationship' is used to represent the strucrue of a supply chain.

+## Current Outstanding Issues
+- Classifers are excluded from the first release.
+The plan is to reuse the identifer/classifers patterns provided by Commons Ontologies.
+However, since their adoption requires some architectural decisions at the core level, this release only includes a few classes related to identifiers.
+- Representation of various states of a shipment (delayed, delivered, etc) requires some temporal interval properties (based Allen's Inverval Algebra) which are currently missing.
+- The base ontology is large and can be split into several smaller ontologies.
+Once the geeral approach for using 'sub-topics' in IOF is further formalized, the based ontology will be re-architectured.

 ## Related Publications
 - Farhad Ameri, Evan Wallace, Reid Yoder, Frank Riddick (2022) Enabling Traceability in Agri-Food Supply Chains Using an Ontological Approach, ASME Journal of Computing and Information Systems in Engineering (JCISE), October 2022; 22(5): 051002. https://doi.org/10.1115/1.4054092